rocketrunner22/Algorithms/README.md

 All the algorithms were written in a mixture of C and C++, (The legacy C folder is the code I wrote when I was learning C++, hence it has a lot of C concepts).
 The legacy code **made not work**, but the code in the Algorithms folder has been tested and works.

+Some of my other Algorithms are projects themselves and you will find them as seperate repos.